Supplementary Credit Cards: What They Are and How They Work

 A supplementary credit card can be useful for someone who does not meet the credit card requirements to qualify for a credit card on their own.

-For instance, you can get a supplementary card for a child to help them establish good credit.
+For instance, you can get a supplementary card for a child to help them establish credit.
 Adding them to your account also offers an opportunity for you to teach them the ins and outs of using a credit card responsibly.

-You might also add a trusted friend or family member to your account to help them improve their credit score although this will depend on the primary cardholder keeping the account in good standing.
+You might also add a trusted friend or family member to your account to help them build their credit score although this will depend on the primary cardholder keeping the account in good standing.
 Another reason you might add an authorized user to your account is to allow them to take advantage of travel or other benefits when you are not with them.

 It’s also possible to add someone as an authorized user without actually giving them a card.
 This can allow them to enjoy the benefits to their credit score without the risk that they’ll overspend or otherwise use the card irresponsibly.